Mille-Volts/wordpress-theme-starter/README.md

 If you like this project, please let us know :)

-If you want to contribute to enhance the process, there are certainly a lot of things to do: linting, formatting, auto reload when a php file is changed, etc.
+If you want to contribute to enhance the process, there are certainly a lot of things to do: linting, formatting, etc.

 This project has been based mostly on the [Webpack Wordpress project](https://github.com/sloansparger/webpack-wordpress).
 Thanks to the author(s)!